-Interaction with the National VET Regulator policy and procedure
+08 _ Interaction with the VET Regulator policy and procedure

 Purpose of the policy

-This policy outlines appropriate cooperation and interaction with the VET Regulator, the Australian Skills Quality Authority, in accordance with the Standards for Registered Training Organisations (RTOs), 2015.
+This policy outlines appropriate cooperation and interaction with the VET Regulator, the Australian Skills Quality Authority (ASQA), in accordance with the Standards for Registered Training Organisations (RTOs), 2015.

 Policy

-Allara is registered by the Australian Skills Quality Authority (ASQA) and therefore must comply with requirements set down by ASQA under the VET Quality Framework.
-As per Standard 8 of the Standards for Registered Training Organisations (RTOs) 2015, Allara must cooperate with the VET Regulator and must be legally compliant at all times.
+Allara Learning is registered by the Australian Skills Quality Authority (ASQA) and therefore must comply with requirements set down by ASQA under the VET Quality Framework and the Standards for Registered Training Organisations 2025 and as such must cooperate with the VET Regulator.

-Allara will establish arrangements to ensure appropriate cooperation and interaction with ASQA.
-The Quality Assurance Manager is responsible to coordinate arrangements to achieve this.
-The primary effect of cooperating with the regulator is to keep ASQA informed of material or significant changes to Allara’s operations.
+Allara Learning will establish arrangements to ensure appropriate cooperation and interaction with ASQA.
+The General Manager is responsible to coordinate arrangements to achieve this.
+The primary effect of cooperating with the regulator is to keep ASQA informed of material or significant changes to Allara Learning’s operations.

 Cooperating with ASQA

-The Chief Executive Officer is required to sign declarations when submitting applications for changes to Allara’s registration.
-As these declarations have legal relevance, Allara has implemented a three-stage process for ensuring the accuracy of information submitted:
+The Chief Executive Officer (CEO) is required to sign declarations when submitting applications for changes to Allara Learning’s registration.
+As these declarations have legal relevance, Allara Learning has implemented a three-stage process for ensuring the accuracy of information submitted:

 2. The information is then reviewed by the General Manager to ensure that the necessary resources and materials are in place and to confirm that the information to be submitted is true and correct.

-3. The Chief Executive Officer conducts a final review of the submission as a third quality assurance measure.
+3. The CEO conducts a final review of the submission.
 Once satisfied that the content of the submission is true and correct, that all resources and materials are in place, and that the accuracy of information has been confirmed, the declaration is to be signed and submitted with the remainder of the submission.

 • Financial viability risk assessment information (please refer to Financial Management Policy).